So, 124 books is a lot, but what are the biggest gaps in DC's SHOWCASE PRESENTS line?

 And yes, this list is essentially a wishlist for what the new DC FINEST line of colour reprints could feature, although the the 1954 to 1975 range is even less of a constraint for that line than it was for the SHOWCASE line.

 I'll start with the two most obvious gaps.
-In DC's colour hardcover ARCHIVES line (1989-2014), almost every line that would have qualified under the criteria above above (so discard the many pre-1954 DC lines, the one post-1975 DC line (NEW TEEN TITANS) and the lines inherited/licensed from outside (SPIRIT, ELFQUEST, MAD, ACTION HEROES, THUNDER AGENTS)) got at least one SHOWCASE PRESENTS book*, some of them more than one extending far beyond what was reprinted in the ARCHIVES.
+In DC's colour hardcover ARCHIVES line (1989-2014), almost every line that would have qualified under the criteria above (so discard the many pre-1954 DC lines, the one post-1975 DC line (NEW TEEN TITANS) and the lines inherited/licensed from outside (SPIRIT, ELFQUEST, MAD, ACTION HEROES, THUNDER AGENTS)) got at least one SHOWCASE PRESENTS book*, some of them more than one extending far beyond what was reprinted in the ARCHIVES.

 [*the relevant Archives lines were ADAM STRANGE, AQUAMAN, ATOM, BATMAN:THE DYNAMIC DUO, BLACKHAWK, BRAVE AND THE BOLD TEAM-UP, CHALLENGERS OF THE UNKNOWN, DOOM PATROL, ENEMY ACE, FLASH, GREEN LANTERN, HAWKMAN, JUSTICE LEAGUE OF AMERICA, LEGION OF SUPER-HEROES, METAL MEN, SGT.
 ROCK, SILVER AGE TEEN TITANS, SUPERGIRL, SUPERMAN:THE MAN OF TOMORROW, SUPERMAN'S GIRL FRIEND LOIS LANE, WONDER WOMAN:THE AMAZON PRINCESS, WORLD'S FINEST COMICS]